YangGaoUQ/DCRNet/README.md

-# DCRNet
-## Accelerating Quantitative Susceptibility Mapping using Compressed Sensing and Deep Neural Network
+# DCRNet: Accelerating Quantitative Susceptibility Mapping using Compressed Sensing and Deep Neural Network
 This reposiotry is for a deep complex residual network (DCRNet) to recover both MR magnitude and quantitative phase images from the CS undersample k-space data, enabling the acceleration of QSM acquisitions, which is introduced in the following paper: xxxx.

 This code was built and tested on Centos 7.8 with Nvdia Tesla V100 and Windows 10 environment with GTX 1060.